 - Fully resuspend EVs in residual liquid from the isolation process and adjust to the desired volume.
 For instance, EVs isolated from 1 mL of plasma can be adjusted to a final volume of 250 µL.
 Store isolated EVs in a low-binding tube to reduce EV loss to the sample tube.
 Set aside 30 µL for western blot analysis.

 - Dilute 3 parts sample with 1 part 4X Laemmli Sample Buffer.

-Note: When blotting for CD9, CD63, and CD81 antibodies, do not add a reducing agent to the Laemmli Sample Buffer, as CD9/CD63/CD81 detection antibodies often recognize the disulfide bond on the antigen's epitope.
+Note: When blotting for CD9, CD63, CD81, EpCAM, and CD45, do not add a reducing agent to the Laemmli Sample Buffer, as CD9/CD63/CD81 detection antibodies often recognize the disulfide bond on the antigen's epitope.

 - Heat the samples at 95°C for 5 minutes.

 - Load the desired volume (e.g. 35 µL) of samples per well in a 10% polyacrylamide gel.

 - Run SDS-PAGE for 30 minutes at 200 V.

 - Rinse gel twice with distilled water.
 Incubate gel in cold Transfer Buffer for 15 minutes.